 Photograph by Jason Van Ostrander

 reativity and artistic vision have always defined Dana Hollister.
-Whether it be fashion photography, interior design, or adaptive reuse of historically relevant buildings, she has devoted her entire professional life to creating masterful unique environments.
+Whether it be fashion photography, interior design, or adaptive reuse of historically relevant buildings, she has devoted her entire professional life to creating unique masterful projects.

 As a child, Dana exhibited a voracious appetite for knowledge and a precocious gift for inventiveness.
 She was a whirlwind of painting and drawing and crafting and sewing.
 She learned tenacity from her father’s struggles, and he would always remind her to pursue her dreams.
-With his encouragment she always felt that everything was possible, that with hard work and perseverance she could accomplish anything.
+With his encouragment she always felt that everything was possible and that with hard work and perseverance, she could accomplish anything.

 In 1980, Dana won a full scholarship to the Chicago Art Institute after submitting a portfolio of original drawings.
 While at the Institute, Dana began to work as a fashion stylist for magazine photo sessions.
-She became passionate about pursuing photography as a career.
-After graduation, she opened her own studio and became successful at producing and styling for national advertising campaigns, Marshall fields, and Lord & Taylor department store chains.
+She became passionate about pursuing design as a career.

-Once settled, Dana realized the incredible potential of the Silver Lake community and set off to help it’s revitalization.
-She helped preserve neighborhood landmarks, acquired buildings and businesses that were havens for prostitution and drugs and closed them.
-She opened neighborhood taverns and restaurants.
-Her efforts were instrumental in helping launch Silver Lake’s economic renaissance.
+In 1998, Dana moved into the convent property and she quickly realized the incredible potential of the Silver Lake community.
+She set off to encourage its revitalization by helping to preserve neighborhood landmarks, acquiring and closing buildings and businesses that were havens for prostitution and drugs and opening neighborhood taverns and restaurants.
+Her efforts were instrumental in helping launch Silver Lake’s current economic renaissance.

-A former clinic was re-imagined as Cliffs Edge Restaurant, one of the top five outdoor dining restaurants in all of Los Angeles according to LA Weekly.
-An old garage and machine shop became Villains Tavern, which was voted best bar in L.A. by Los Angeles magazine.
-A run down greasy spoon, the Brite Spot Diner, was relaunched to accolades for having the best pies in town.
+In 2001, she purchased and remodeled Echo Parks iconic 1940's diner the Brite Spot.
+In 2004, she reimagined a former health clinic to be Cliffs Edge Restaurant, one of the top five outdoor dining restaurants in all of Los Angeles according to LA Weekly. in 2010, she turned an old garage and machine shop into Villains Tavern, voted 2011's best bar in L.A. by Los Angeles magazine.